Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 - Attester: The NHI itself, providing evidence of its trustworthiness.
 For example, a workload in a cloud environment acting as the attester generates cryptographic proof about its software and configuration.

 - Verifier: The entity that evaluates the evidence, checking its validity and issuing an attestation result.
+This could be a dedicated attestation service or a component within the relying party.

 - Relying Party: The system or application that consumes the attestation result to make access control decisions.
 For example, a database server acting as the relying party grants access to an NHI only if the verifier confirms its trustworthiness.